cmu-mars/cmu-robotics/documents/p2-cp1.md

 function for the number of tasks completed.
 Note that every time robot accomplishes a task it send an `at-waypoint` status message to TH.
 We consider a task accomplished, if it gets within `MAX_DISTANCE` of the target.
 Also, `/ready/target-locs` is an ordered list of locations, so each task will be accomplished in order and if for accomplishing a specific task other way-points are met, we do not consider their associated tasks as accomplished.
-Therefore, `/done/tasks-finished` will be the tasks finished in the same orer as `/ready/target-locs`.
+Therefore, `/done/tasks-finished` will be the tasks finished in the same order as `/ready/target-locs`.

 ```
 function distance(loc1, loc2) = sqrt((loc1.x - loc2.x)^2 + (loc1.y - loc2.y)^2))